Skip to Content

 Siembra Salud Internship program

-Siembra Salud interns work alongside the Latino Center’s Family and Community Well-Being’s Siembra Salud program, and are introduced to the multiple facets of the Public Health field.
+Siembra Salud interns work alongside the Latino Center’s Cultivate Wellness program delivering health education and hands-on gardening experiences, and are introduced to the multiple facets of the Public Health field.
 Qualified students may also have the opportunity to become Certified Nursing Assistants (CNA).

 Siembra Nebraska provides internships for local high school and college students in urban agriculture, multimedia, business, construction, public health, and more.
 In the five different internship programs, interns are able to develop leadership skills through on-the-job experience and mentorship opportunities.
 Click the button to learn more about Siembra Nebraska.